New Legislation on Company Name Change

 - data protection

 - United Kingdom

-These regulation changes may means that you can now change your business names to reflect your structure or just incorporate the name you always wanted.
-For more advice on how to proceed, please contact Christopher Taylor on 01264 325815 or by email on firstname.lastname@example.org .
-He will be happy to run through your options with you.
+These regulation changes may mean that you can now change your business names to reflect your structure or just incorporate the name you always wanted.
+For more advice on how to proceed, please contact our Andover based expert Christopher Taylor on 01264353411 or contact us through our website.
+Christopher will be happy to run through your options with you.

 Return to News